 Septic regulations also govern where on the property the septic system can be installed.
 Septic systems must be set back a certain distance from wells and other water sources, as well as from roads, driveways, buildings, other improvements, and property lines.

-These restrictions might severely impact where you can build your home.
+These restrictions can severely impact where you can build your home.
 You must ensure that there will be enough room to install the septic system in a suitable location, in addition to a well (if necessary), and still have room to build the size of home you desire in an acceptable location.

 Since the results of a site evaluation can greatly impact the value of the property, it's wise to condition the purchase of any vacant land without sewer service on receiving an acceptable site evaluation.
 You'll want the ability to negotiate the purchase price, or even cancel the contract, if the results of the site evaluation are unacceptable.
 An experienced real estate attorney should be able to assist you with creating such a contingency in your purchase contract.